dfranco54/dfranco54/README.md

 ## WELCOME 👋

-Hi, i'm Daniel, a <ins>full stack</ins> developer.
+Hi, I'm Daniel, a <ins>full stack</ins> developer.

-Some of the programming languages that i know:
+Some of the programming languages that I work with:

 <img width="50px"
     height="50px"